streamx-co/FluentMongo/README.md

 collection.updateOne(filter, update);
 ```

 > **Note:** FluentMongo does not replace the official driver.
-It parses the expression and forwards the call to the suitable helper method in the official driver, ensuring the behavior is same with direct usage of the official driver.
+For each operation it parses the expression and calls the suitable helper method in the driver.

 ## License